Currency correlation tells us whether two currency pairs move in the same, opposite, or totally random direction, over some period of time.

 2. Leverage profits

 Leverage profits….or losses!
-You have the opportunity to double-up on positions to maximize profits.
-Again, let’s take at look at the 1-week EUR/USD and GBP/USD relationship from the example in the previous lesson.
+You have the opportunity to double up on positions to maximize profits.
+Again, let’s take a look at the 1-week EUR/USD and GBP/USD relationship from the example in the previous lesson.

 These two pairs have a strong positive correlation with GBP/USD following behind EUR/USD virtually step for step.

 Opening a long position for each pair would, in effect, be like taking EUR/USD and doubling your position.

 You’d basically be making use of leverage!
 Mucho profit if all goes right and mucho losses if things go wrong!

 Understanding that correlations exist also allows you to use different currency pairs, but still leverage your point of view.